Iuliia Nesterenko

 5 Types of Product Recommendations in Email Marketing

-When it comes to online recommendation engines and email marketing, there are a few different types of content blocks that can increase your conversions.
+When it comes to email product recommendations and marketing, there are a few different types of content blocks that can increase your conversions.

 Type 1.
 Similar Products